 “Procore is a very easy thing to see the benefit in.
 They have a great team over there ready for anything you need.
 They’re constantly making adjustments, which is very important to me.
 You can’t just roll out one product and think that’s universal across the industry—it’s just not.”

-And, If you liked this article, here are a few eBooks you may enjoy:
+For more reading about field productivity, here are a few eBooks you may enjoy: